jyc119/Login-System/README.md

 ### Javascript with FastAPI

-In the async function 'SubmitLogin()', we are converting the input field values into a json object and this is sent to the API with the fetch function.
+In the async function **'SubmitLogin()'**, we are converting the input field values into a json object and this is sent to the API with the fetch function.
 The location it is sent to is http://127.0.0.1:8000/check-login/ using the POST method.
-In the 'check_login()' function of FastAPI, it updates the database with True in the remember me token if the username and password matches one of the records and the user typed 'yes'.
+In the **'check_login()'** function of FastAPI, it updates the database with True in the remember me token if the username and password matches one of the records and the user typed 'yes'.
 Next, it checks if the details matches one of the records and returns a string in the following form:

 <br><br>